mooglol/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 code or in Markdown) - "How was working with MongoDB different from working with PostgreSQL?
 What was easier, and what was harder?"

+(My answer):
+MongoDB was different due to how the data is structured - in PostgreSQL the data was structured by tables, where as MongoDB works with data that is more unrelated and not structured by tables.

 There is no other required tasks to turn in, but it is suggested to then revisit the first two modules, rework/complete things as needed, and just check out with fresh eyes the SQL approach.
 Compare and contrast, and come with questions